Cloud AI Research Challenge

 I am a student.
 Do I qualify for Azure resource credits?

 Faculty, research staff members, graduate students, and postdocs are qualified to apply for Azure resources.
 Undergraduate and Masters students require a faculty supervisor to submit a proposal if it is part of an ongoing research program.
 Deadline to apply for resources is February 15, 2018.
+This deadline has passed.

 In the submission template document, do I need to include biographies of all team members or just the team lead?

 Include information for all team members.
 The biography of the team lead is sufficient unless there are other researchers making significant contributions who you would like to highlight in the proposal.